reactive-graph/reactive-graph/docs/cli/reference/reactive-graph-client.md

 * `get` — Prints a single flow type
 * `list-variables` — List the variables of a flow type
 * `list-extensions` — List the extensions of a flow type
+* `get-json-schema` — Prints the JSON Schema of a flow type
 * `create` — Creates a new flow type
 * `delete` — Deletes a flow type
 * `add-variable` — Adds a property to a flow type